NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Projects.md

 ## Projects Page

 The Projects Page provides an overview of all harmonized data available in the Genomic Data Commons, organized by project.
 It also provides filtering, navigation, and advanced visualization features that allow users to identify and browse projects of interest.
-Users can access Projects Page from the GDC Data Portal front page, from the Data Portal toolbar, or directly at [https://portal.gdc.cancer.gov/projects](https://portal.gdc.cancer.gov/projects).
+Users can access Projects Page from the GDC Data Portal Home page, from the Data Portal toolbar, or directly at [https://portal.gdc.cancer.gov/projects](https://portal.gdc.cancer.gov/projects).

-On the left, a panel of data facets allows users to apply filters to find projects of interest.
+On the left, a panel of facets allow users to apply filters to find projects of interest.
 When facet filters are applied, the table and visualizations on the right are updated to display only the matching projects.
 When no filters are applied, all projects are displayed.

 The right side of this page displays a few visualizations of the data (Top Mutated Genes in Selected Projects and Case Distribution per Project).
 Below these graphs is a table that contains a list of projects and select details about each project, such as the number of cases and data files.
 The Graph tab provides a visual representation of this information.